-Cycling & Walking Investment Strategy published: now let's get its vision put into practice!
+Cycling and Walking Investment Strategy: let's get its vision put into practice!

 So the Government's long-awaited Cycling and Walking Investment Strategy (CWIS) is out at last!
-It was press-released this morning (21 April 2017) amongst a blizzard of announcements on the last day before Government goes into pre-election “purdah” (when ministers and officials are barred from saying anything that might appear party-political).
+It was press-released on the morning of April 21st 2017 amongst a blizzard of announcements on the last day before Government goes into pre-election 'purdah' (when ministers and officials are barred from saying anything that might appear party-political).

 Reasons to be positive (despite the funding deficit!)

 To be honest, the content of the CWIS isn’t vastly different from the Government’s consultation draft from just over a year ago.
 Given this, many readers will doubtless be expecting us to be sharply critical of it, particularly the lack of funding.
 We’re not, and nor are our partners.
 And I want to explain why.

 Firstly, this is the first time the Government has made any kind of multi-year commitment to invest in cycling and walking.
 Cycling UK and our allies - Sustrans, British Cycling, Living Streets and others - worked really hard for the legal commitment that secured this.
 It is a really important step forward.

 Secondly, I know how much hard work has gone into this from the small team working on cycling and walking at the Department for Transport, particularly the mad rush to get it out before the election.
 I’ve little doubt that, in private, they too would love to have secured more funding.
 Had the CWIS been deferred till after June 8th, we might then have ended up waiting for several months for a new team of ministers to be persuaded (or not!) of the case for investing in cycling.
 So I really want to offer the officials my heartfelt thanks for what they have achieved.